warren-bank/mirror-XMail-mail-server/docs/Readme.txt

          set MAIL_ROOT=C:\MailRoot

     [MAIL_CMD_LINE]
-        Let the user to specify extra command line parameters (they will be appended to the ones specified in the command line).
+        Allows the user to specify extra command line parameters (they will be appended to the ones specified in the command line).

     [XMAIL_PID_DIR]
-        Let the user to specify the PID directory (Unix only ports).
+        Allows the user to specify the PID directory (Unix only ports).
 The specified directory must NOT have the final slash (/) appended to the path.